Sketch for Survival

 Sketch for Survival – sketching a future for endangered species

-Our annual art collection always offers great variety, from sketches and complex studio artworks to street art, illustrations & mosaic works and has been exhibited in prestigious venues over the years including gallery@oxo on London’s South Bank, the Salmagundi and Explorer Clubs in New York and the Royal Geographical Society.
+Our annual art collection always offers great variety, from sketches and complex studio artworks to street art, illustrations & mosaic works.
+We’ve been fortunate to exhibit the collection at a number of prestigious venues including gallery@oxo on London’s South Bank, the Salmagundi and Explorer Clubs in New York and the Royal Geographical Society London.
 Funds raised by the sale of artwork have helped numerous frontline projects in both Africa & Asia.

 In 2020 Sketch for Survival will comprise Wildlife and Wild Space art in two distinct collections:

 SFS Invitational – 100+ artworks donated by invited professional artists and celebrity supporters.
 Details – Click here

 SFS Introducing – 100 artworks selected by an expert panel from all submissions received to our free-to-enter competition.
 Details – Click here